Starship123434/Starship123434/README.md

 - 👋 Hi, I’m @Starship123434
 - 👀 I’m interested in coding!
-- 🌱 I’m currently learning the coding language Java
+- 🌱 I’m currently learning the coding language C#.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...

 <!---